morington/ConfHub/README.md

 *********
 ## About
 <b>Сonfhub</b> is a library that relieves developers of the tedious task of creating and managing configuration files.
-Instead of wasting valuable time writing configurations, developers can focus on building the site's functionality.
+Instead of wasting valuable time writing configurations, developers can focus on building the project's functionality.

 ### History
 Based on our own experience and the experience of our colleagues, we realized that the process of working with configurations had become a real burden.
 We wanted something simple and effective.
 After several weeks of testing our MVP, we identified the strengths and weaknesses and presented the first alpha version of confhub to the world.
 Despite its shortcomings, it showed prospects for development.